ViXiVTech/Wordpress-PWA-Pro/readme.txt

 1. Install the plugin through the WordPress admin interface, or upload the plugin folder to /wp-content/plugins/ using FTP.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Go to WordPress Admin > SuperPWA
+3. Go to WordPress Admin > PWA Pro

 == Frequently Asked Questions ==